algorand/pyteal/docs/state.rst

 ~~~~~~~~~~~~~~~

 To read a value from the global state of another application, use the :any:`App.globalGetEx`
 function.

+In order to use this function you need to pass in an integer that represents which application to
+read from.
+The integer :code:`0` is a special case that refers to the current application.
+The
+integer :code:`1` refers to the first element in `Txn.ForeignApps <https://developer.algorand.org/docs/reference/transactions/#application-call-transaction>`_,
+:code:`2` refers to the second element, and so on.
+Note that the transaction field :code:`ForeignApps`
+is not accessible from TEAL at this time.

+**Note:** In order to read from the global state of another application, that application's ID must
+be included in the transaction's :code:`ForeignApps` array.

-The first argument is an integer corresponding to the application to read from and the
+Now that you have an integer that represents an application to read from, pass this as the first
-second argument is the key to read.
+argument to :any:`App.globalGetEx`, and pass the key to read as the second argument.
 For example:

 .. code-block:: python